 - Has lived in Hawaii, and 20 years of his life on Malibu beaches.

 - Currently the PA announcer for the Malibu HS Sharks varsity football games.

 He counts among his friends dozens of more than 30 years.
-He has a daughter, Jalina, born in 1994, who attended Malibu schools and now matriculates at UC Santa Barbara.
+He has a daughter, Jalina, born in 1994, who attended Malibu schools and recently graduated from UCSB.

 Rick has been intimately involved in the Malibu community throughout his 40 years in town, and personally knows 1/5 of Malibu's homeowners.
 He has walked all 30 miles of Malibu coastline and hiked or visited virtually every square mile of Malibu's extensive hills and canyons.
 He has been involved at various times with the Malibu Chamber of Commerce, Malibu Optimists Club, Malibu Little League, Malibu Republican Club, Pepperdine Alumni, and Malibu Association of Realtors, as well as externally a past-president of the national Semester at Sea Alumni Association, and a member of the Los Angeles World Affairs Council and Reagan Library.